xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

         'warn_code': 0, # if report_warn_code is True
-        'state': state, # if report_state is True 'mtbrake': mtbrake, # if report_mtbrake is True, and available if enable_report is True and the connect way is socket 'maable': maable, # if report_maable is True, and available if enable_report is True and the connect way is socket 'cmdnum': cmdnum, # if report_cmd_num is True }
+        'state': state, # if report_state is True 'mtbrake': mtbrake, # if report_mtbrake is True, and available if enable_report is True and the connect way is socket 'mtable': mtable, # if report_mtable is True, and available if enable_report is True and the connect way is socket 'cmdnum': cmdnum, # if report_cmd_num is True }
 :param report_cartesian: report cartesian or not, default is True